blondie7575/WeeGUI/Documentation.md

 		jmp runLoop

 Note the call to *WGPendingViewAction* on each pass through the loop.
-For the mouse, WeeGUI will make note of actions taken by the user.
-It is up to your program to poll *WGPendingViewAction* to allow WeeGUI to handle these events.
-When you create a GUI element, you provide a pointer into your program.
-WeeGUI will perform a JSR to this pointer when the user clicks on your GUI element.
+For the mouse, WeeGUI will make note of actions taken by the user, but won't act until you say so.
+It is up to your program to call *WGPendingViewAction* periodically to allow WeeGUI to handle these events.

-Most WeeGUI calls from assembly language will clobber the BASL and BASH values in the zeropage (typically used by text rendering in Applesoft and other programs).
-Unless otherwise noted, all registers except parameters passed in can be assumed to be preserved by all API calls.
+WeeGUI calls are relatively free of side effects.
+Most calls will clobber the BASL and BASH values in the zeropage (typically used by text rendering in Applesoft and other programs).
+Unless otherwise noted, all registers except parameters passed in can be assumed to be preserved by all API calls, and the system can be assumed to be in the same state you left it when you made the WeeGUI call.

-The API documentation below indicates which registers and/or PARAM locations are used for parameter passing, and what the value of the X register should be (in terms of constants supplied by *WeeGUI_MLI.s*)
+The API documentation below indicates which registers and/or PARAM locations are used for parameter passing in each call, and what the value of the X register should be (in terms of constants supplied by *WeeGUI_MLI.s*)

 ###Applesoft

-Normally, Applesoft is not intended to be used in a run-loop-style of programming.
-It is a simple procedural language with basic branches and such.
+Normally, Applesoft is not intended to be used in a run-loop style of programming.
 To use a run-loop, there needs to be a non-blocking form of user-input.
 WeeGUI provides this for you with the &GET function.
 Calling &GET will retrieve keyboard input if any is pending, and store it in the variable you provide.
 If no keypresses are pending, execution proceeds to the next line.

-Similarly to the Assembly Language run loop, your program also needs to allow WeeGUI to process mouse events that the user is creating outside your program's control.
-This is done with the &PDACT (pending command) function.
-When you create GUI elements, you provide WeeGUI with a line number to be GOSUBed to when that element is clicked on.
-WeeGUI will GOSUB to that routine for you as needed.
+Similar to the Assembly Language run loop, your Applesoft program also needs to allow WeeGUI to process mouse events that the user is creating outside your program's control.
+This is done with the &PDACT (pending action) function.

 Here's a sample Applesoft run loop using these techniques:

-	1  PRINT  CHR$ (4)"brun gui"
+	1  PRINT  CHR$ (4)"brun weegui"
 	70 REM Run Loop
 	80  &PDACT
-	85  &GET (A$)
+	85  &GET(A$)
 	90  IF A$ = "q" THEN END
 	100  GOTO 80

+You can omit &PDACT if you have no desire to support the mouse.

 Callbacks